 The UK asylum system is tough.
 Securing asylum status is difficult, complex and can be extremely time-consuming.
 What’s more, people seeking asylum are not permitted to work, leaving them dependent on payments from the government to a few pounds a day.
 As a result, their lives are stressful and full of hardship

-46,796people seeking asylum had been waiting for longer than six months for an initial decision at the end of December 2020
+50,084people seeking asylum had been waiting for longer than six months for an initial decision at the end of March 2021.

-£5a day, is the amount asylum seekers are given to live on
+£5a day, is the amount most asylum seekers live on.

 How we help